OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 it is recommended that you always use a `user` mapset for your everyday work instead of the special PERMANENT mapset.

+* If you would like to try out a preview of the upcoming GRASS 7.0 release, open a Terminal from the `Accessories` menu and type "`install_grass7` at the prompt.
+You will need a network connection able to download a couple hundred megabytes for the program and sample dataset.

 Displaying maps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~